dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 A common scenario is if a component wants to start an asynchronous operation but doesn't await a <xref:System.Threading.Tasks.Task>.
 If the operation fails, you may still want the component to treat the failure as a component lifecycle exception for the following example goals:

 * Put the component into a faulted state, for example, to trigger an [error boundary](xref:blazor/fundamentals/handle-errors#error-boundaries).
-* Terminate a the Blazor circuit if there's no error boundary.
+* Terminate the circuit if there's no error boundary.
 * Trigger the same logging that occurs for lifecycle exceptions.

 In the following example, the user selects the **Send report** button to trigger a background method, `ReportSender.SendAsync`, that sends a report.
 In most cases, a component awaits the <xref:System.Threading.Tasks.Task> of an asynchronous call and updates the UI to indicate the operation completed.
 In the following example, the `SendReport` method doesn't await a <xref:System.Threading.Tasks.Task> and doesn't report the result to the user.
 Because the component intentionally discards the <xref:System.Threading.Tasks.Task> in `SendReport`, any asynchronous failures occur off of the normal lifecycle call stack, hence aren't seen by Blazor: